Based on an interview in January 2018:

 When working, Matthias needs to hear all the calls and commands given on the ship's bridge, so he turns the music off.
 He loves music, though, and can't live without it.
 He listens to German hard rock and stoner rock, but also digs southern U.S. blues and rock bands.
 When spotting that the ship owner, the Schulte Group, sported a photo and film contest for their employees, he made a film into which he introduced some of his favourite music.
 Unfortunately, the film was not the winner, but it gives a good impression of the tasks being performed by the Windea La Cour:

 So, where exactly is Matthias working?

-The offshore wind park Gemini, some 85 kilometres off the base of Eemshaven, the Netherlands, numbers 150 wind turbines, and is one of the world’s largest offshore wind farms.
-Gemini can provide over 785,000 households with renewable electricity, which leads to a reduction in CO₂ emissions of 1.25 million tonnes per year.
-Matthias works on the Service Operation Vessel (SOV), Windea La Cour, which transfers and accommodates the service technicians that have their work duties at the Gemini farm.
-This single vessel, with its 40 technicians and 20 crew members, is the only one performing maintenance of this farm.
+The offshore wind park Gemini, some 85 kilometres off the base of Eemshaven, the Netherlands, numbers 150 wind turbines, and is one of the world's largest offshore wind farms.
+Gemini can provide over 785,000 households with renewable electricity, leading to a reduction in CO? emissions of 1.25 million tonnes per year.
+Matthias works on the Service Operation Vessel (SOV), Windea La Cour, which transfers and accommodates the service technicians who have their work duties at the Gemini farm.
+This single vessel, with its 40 technicians and 20 crew members, is the only one performing maintenance on this farm.
 How do they achieve it?

 Deploying teams of technical personnel